Best Ever Cheesecake

 - For filling, beat cream cheese and eggs in a bowl on medium speed for 1 minute.
 Add 1/3 cup sugar, 1 teaspoon vanilla and salt.
 Continue beating until well blended, about 1 minute.
 Pour into crust.

 - Place pan on a baking sheet.
 Bake at 350° for 35 minutes.
 Cool for 10 minutes.
 For topping, combine the sour cream and remaining sugar and vanilla in a small bowl; spread over cheesecake.
-Bake for 10 minutes.
+Bake 10 minutes longer.
 Cool completely on a wire rack.
 Refrigerate 3 hours or overnight.
 If desired, serve with whipped cream.

 Nutrition Facts1 piece: 504 calories, 36g fat (20g saturated fat), 131mg cholesterol, 357mg sodium, 40g carbohydrate (30g sugars, 1g fiber), 7g protein.